 Not something I would jib on regularly but it can do it if you want to.
 Not a master jibber by any means though.

 Like a lot of YES boards, it's more buttery than you expect it to be.
 It's more buttery than it's flex would suggest.
 Not something you would typically think about for this type of board, but still nice to have.

 Check out the breakdown of the score in the table below.

 TOTAL after normalizing

 This board was super fun.
 It just had that x factor that I get from a lot, though not all, YES boards.
 The perfect combination of the PYL and 420.

 Because of the limited size options, it's not going to work for everyone but I found that the 157 worked well for me specs.

-Was good to see they brought in a 153 model for 2021 - I think that will be a size that appeals to a lot of riders that didn't match well with the 157 or 161.
+Was good to see they brought in a 153 model for 2021 (which remains for the 2022 model) - I think that will be a size that appeals to a lot of riders that didn't match well with the 157 or 161.